What to put in the i401k?

 The Three-Fund portfolio is a well-known investment strategy that has been around for decades.

-Buying individual companies is risky, remember WeWork?
+Buying individual companies is risky; remember WeWork?
 They were the hottest thing and ended up filing for bankruptcy in 2023.
 Google ‘Worldcom’ and ‘Enron’ to see examples of huge companies that imploded.
 Investors lost nearly everything.

 You can read about the stock market here in The Knowledge.
 It’s less scary and more simple than you think.
 The market goes up 2/3 of the time and down 1/3 of the time.
 Ignore the noise.